 The amount of concentrated time a person can spend on a task without becoming distracted.

 In a world of high pressure and increasing demands, what we really need is a longer attention span.
-Moreover, we need new ways to keep focus and concentrate.
-Different tools to help us on how to be productive and literally hack our brains.
-Seems like in our digitally-driven world, we have notifications, alerts, phones ringing and buzzing and visual stimuli bombarding us constantly.
+Moreover, we need new ways to keep focussed and effective.
+We need different tools to help us hack our brains and learn how to be productive.
+Furthermore, in our digitally-driven world, we have notifications and alerts bombarding us constantly.
 Not surprisingly, it’s easy to understand why we get easily distracted, and our productivity has fallen.
-Furthermore, procrastination, the thing we do so easily is a massive time waster and the enemy of prolific output.In a world of high pressure and increasing demands, what we really need is a longer attention span.
+Moreover, procrastination, the thing we do so easily is a massive time waster and the enemy of prolific output.In a world of high pressure and increasing demands, what we really need is a longer attention span.
 Click To Tweet

 How to be productive when our attention span is falling?

-With attention decreasing, increasing pressures, demands and obligations on our time at an all time high, it’s easy to see why so few people have the time and energy to focus on their personal goals.
+With attention decreasing, increasing pressures, demands and obligations on our time at an all-time high, it’s easy to see why so few people have the time and energy to focus on their personal goals.
 Most people are in full swing doing what is necessary just to fulfil everyday duties.
 Ultimately, however, everything in life is energy.
 For this reason, it means part of success today is more about energy management.
 Similarly, the energy of the mind is attention, so when you lose focus you leak energy.
-Achieving greater levels of focus is the key to being more productive and wasting less time.
+Achieving greater levels of focus is the key to wasting less time and getting more done.